crazychenz/vinnie.work/website/docs/GitOpsDrivenStack/initial/os_install.md

     - `apt-get install vim` (because Vim is the dominant terminal text editor.) `;-)`

+    - Naturally, emacs and nano are also options.
+What's important here is that you have an editor that works in the terminal window that you are comfortable with.

 14. Install Docker

     - **Caution:** Do not install docker.io from Ubuntu repo and do not install docker-compose from PyPi.
 These are deprecated or out-of-date versions.
 See the [Docker Ubuntu Install Documentation](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) for more information.

     - Add the docker apt repository and install from it: